Thechiefpotatopeeler/eldritch-mod/README.txt

 This is the eldritch mod!

 //////////////////////////////////////////////////////////////////////////////////////////////////
-Credit to me (Rhyw), the devs I personally invited to the project, the devs on github whose ideas I accepted, Fith3r (the texture artist), and anyone else who I may add to this list later.
+Credit to me (Rhyw/thechiefpotatopeeler), the devs I personally invited to the project, the devs on github whose ideas I accepted, Fith3r (the texture artist), and anyone else who I may add to this list later.
 \\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\